mohitCodepy/NotyChats/README.md

   pip install -r requirements.txt
 ```

-In base.html of users users/base.html in side websockets
+In base.html of users users/base.html in websockets

 ```bash
   change wss:/ to ws: